nvattipalli/DFT_And_Frequency_Filtering/README.md

        - scalex, scaley: scale to resize the image (eg. fx 0.5, fy 0.5 to make it half the original size)
        - method: "nearest_neightbor" or "bilinear"
   - Please make sure your code runs when you run the above command from prompt
+  - Any output images or files must be saved to "output/" folder
 -------------
 2. Region Counting: